1905

 1995

-- New plate types: Apportioned, Nur Shrine, Valor Medals, Retired Military, Order of the Eastern Star, Telephone Pioneers, Lions Club, Delaware Senior Olympics, University of Notre Dame, and Marine Corps League.
+- New plate types: Apportioned, Nur Shrine, Valor Medals (see Types page, search "Valor"), Retired Military (see Types page, search "Retired"), Order of the Eastern Star, Telephone Pioneers, Lions Club, Delaware Senior Olympics, University of Notre Dame, and Marine Corps League.

 - Vanity plates moved from 6 characters to 7 characters.